PercevalSA/percevalsa.github.io/content/posts/macos-configuration.md

 ```

 I follow most of the advices [here](https://github.com/drduh/macOS-Security-and-Privacy-Guide) to harden my configuration.
 Except from "phone home" stuff because I like imessage on my macbook.

+## Comments

+To give feedback, send an email to percevalsa [at] outlook dot com.